-We believe we have an effective system for responding to requests in a timely manner.
-In Fiscal Year 2016, We responded to all requests within 20 business days and we adjudicated requests for expedited processing in less than ten calendar days.
-The FOIA staff continuously assesses our processes to ensure that our FOIA system operates efficiently and effectively.
-For example, at the end of the fiscal year the FOIA Officer did an internal control review, which looked at internal policies and procedures, receipt of requests, response time, and rate and success of appeals.
-The review concluded that the FOIA Office complied with the law and that there was an efficient and effective program.

 FCA ensures that the FOIA is administered in a "spirit of cooperation."
 We strive for good communication and good customer service when working with requesters.
+To ensure timely and appropriate responses, the FOIA staff attends annual training and provides training to all FCA staff.
+At the end of the fiscal year the FOIA Officer did an internal control review, which looked at internal policies and procedures, receipt of requests, response time, and rate and success of appeals.
+The review concluded that the FOIA Office complied with the law and that there was an efficient and effective program.

 We communicate with requesters via their preferred methods: email, telephone, or mail.
+We provided electronic records whenever available.
 We find frequent, substantive, and effective communications when working through the processing of FOIA requests expedite processing and reduce miscommunications.
-We work with requesters to identify efficiencies in processing the request.
+We work with requesters to identify efficiencies and to reduce fees in processing the requests.